-52. Montana election administrators also believe that "ending voter registration at noon before the election day" would allow them to "spend more time assisting individuals who have special circumstances preventing them from being able to vote in person," such as elderly or disabled Montanans.
+53. Montana election administrators also believe that "ending voter registration at noon before the election day" would allow them to "spend more time assisting individuals who have special circumstances preventing them from being able to vote in person," such as elderly or disabled Montanans.
 Exhibit 5, ¶ 12.

 Response: Disputed as misleading.
 Some administrators have stated they believe this, but they are not a large percentage, or a representative set of Montana election administrators.
 See Seaman Decl.; Semerad Decl.
-Audrey McCue, Elections Department Supervisor in Lewis and Clark County, testified that ending election day registration was "not...helpful administratively" and "will not help [her]" in her job administering elections.
+Audrey McCue, Elections Department Supervisor in Lewis and Clark County, testified that ending election day registration was "not . . . helpful administratively" and "will not help [her]" in her job administering elections.
 Rate Aff. ¶ 9; WNV Ex.
 J at 9-11.

-53. Montana election administrators have communicated their concerns regarding the state of Montana election law-including the practical problems with election-day registration-directly to the Montana Legislature in various ways, including by: (i) testifying in support of the legislation Plaintiffs have challenged; and (ii) speaking directly with Montana legislators.
+54. Montana election administrators have communicated their concerns regarding the state of Montana election law-including the practical problems with election-day registration-directly to the Montana Legislature in various ways, including by: (i) testifying in support of the legislation Plaintiffs have challenged; and (ii) speaking directly with Montana legislators.
 Exhibit 4, ¶¶ 27-28; see also Declaration of Steve Fitzpatrick, Montana Senator, ¶¶ 4, 6 (Feb.
 11, 2022) (Exhibit 7); see also Declaration of Greg Hertz, Montana Senator, ¶¶ 5, 7 (Feb.
 11, 2022) (Exhibit 8).

 Response: Disputed as misleading.
 Some administrators communicated concerns, but not a representative subset of Montana election administrators.
-Additionally, numerous other Montana election administrators spoke directly with the legislators in support of the prelegislaton status quo in Montana elections.
+Additionally, numerous other Montana election administrators spoke directly with the legislators in support of the prelegislation status quo in Montana elections.
 For example, Elections Administrator Regina Plettenberg testified that EDR's repeal would result in fewer people being able to vote.
-Rate Aff. ¶9; WNV Ex.
+Rate Aff. ¶ 9; WNV Ex.
 I at 54-55.
 Audrey McCue, Elections Department Supervisor in Lewis and Clark County, testified in opposition to HB 176, stating that "continuing [EDR] to the voters is important, and taking it away is a disservice to them."
-Rate Aff. ¶9; WNV Ex.
+Rate Aff. ¶ 9; WNV Ex.
 J at 10.

-54. Monica Eisenzimer, based on her experience as the Manager of the Flathead County Election Office since 2005, has found that election day registration adds stress to the administration of elections and leads to long lines on election day.
+55. Monica Eisenzimer, based on her experience as the Manager of the Flathead County Election Office since 2005, has found that election day registration adds stress to the administration of elections and leads to long lines on election day.
 See Exhibit 5.

 Response: Partially disputed as to the fact of the content of affidavit.
 The affiant nowhere states that election day registration leads to long lines on election day.
 Disputed as speculative.
 The affiant identifies no empirical data in support of her contention about the cause of long lines on election day.
+Ms. Eisenzimer testified that registering a new voter on Election Day only "takes between five to ten minutes."
+Eisenzimer Dep.
+50:5-7.

-55. Janel Tucek, the Fergus County Clerk and Recorder, has found that election day registration increases the burden on election officials on election day.
+56. Janel Tucek, the Fergus County Clerk and Recorder, has found that election day registration increases the burden on election officials on election day.
 See Exhibit 6.

-Response: Undisputed as to content of affidavit, but disputed as speculative and incomplete.
-Janel Tucek has only worked as an election administrator for Fergus County since

-February 2021 and thus has only served in that role during an off-year election.
+Response: Undisputed as to content of affidavit but disputed as speculative and incomplete.
+Janel Tucek has only worked as an election administrator for Fergus County since February 2021 and thus has only served in that role during an off-year election.
+Ms. Tucek testified that she has only had one or two election day registrants in any election with in-person voting during her entire tenure as a county election administrator.
+Tucek Dep.
+95:16-96:2.
 Other election administrators have testified that repealing election day registration is "not . . . helpful administratively."
 Rate Aff. ¶ 9; WNV Ex.
 J at 11.